cjacker/opensource-toolchain-pic/README.md

 * Programming tool:
   - pk2cmd-minus (pk2cmd with improvement from various opensource developers) with PICKIT2 or 3
   - pymcuprog with nEDBG
-  - a-p-prog/zeppp with Arduino (only LVP)
+  - a-p-prog with Arduino (only LVP)
 * Debugger: NO opensource software solution

 # Compiler